8BitVino/draegerman/README.md

 # Draegerman
-An 8bit retro game for the Agon Light by 8BitVino 2023
+An 8bit retro game for the Agon Light and Console8 by 8BitVino 2023

 This is a shareware version of Draegerman for the AgonLight2.
 Step into the role of a brave draegerman, whose mission is to save trapped miners deep within the treacherous underground mines!